redking/dzr-testing-workshop/src/exercise4/README.md

 https://facebook.github.io/jest/docs/tutorial-async.html

 - We'll be writing a manual mock for `request.js` this time, which will be stored in the `__mocks__` directory
+- `tracking` is an externals module that can be mocked in the normal manner
 - As our code uses promises in `componentDidMount` we must return a `Promise` from our test - Jest will wait for the promise to resolve, matching the behaviour of our code